hrinn/gridflow/README.md

 ![GridFlow Logo](src/resources/logo.png)
 ---
-GridFlow is a power grid simulation focused on energy flow.
+GridFlow is a power grid builder and simulator focused on energy flow.
 This is a Cal Poly Capstone project in partnership with Vandenberg Air Force Base.

 ![Sample Grid Image](src/resources/gridsnip.PNG)